-Any mineral resource figures referred to in this AIF are estimates, and no assurances can be given that the indicated levels of iron will be produced.
-Such estimates are expressions of judgment based on knowledge, mining experience, analysis of drilling results and industry practices.
+Any mineral reserve or resource figures, and scientific, technical or projected economic information or estimates referred to in this AIF are estimates, and no assurances can be given that the information will materialize.
+Such information is based on expressions of judgment based on knowledge, mining experience, analysis of drilling results and industry practices.
 Valid estimates made at a given time may significantly change when new information becomes available.
-While the Company believes that the resource estimate included in this AIF is well established, resource estimates are by their nature imprecise and depend, to a certain extent, upon statistical inferences which may ultimately prove unreliable.
-If such estimates are inaccurate or are reduced in the future, this could have a material adverse impact on the Company.
+While the Company believes that the information included in this AIF is well established, the information by its nature is imprecise and depends, to a certain extent, upon statistical inferences which may ultimately prove unreliable.
+If such estimates of such information are inaccurate or are reduced in the future, this could have a material adverse impact on the Company.